For the latest COVID information Click Here.

 Febuxostat (brand name: Adenuric) is a medicine used to treat gout, which is a type of arthritis caused by a build-up of uric acid crystals in the joints.
 Cells produce uric acid normally.
 In gout the body does not flush it out fast enough.

 Febuxostat works by reducing the amount of uric acid made by cells.
-This helps prevent uric acid crystals building up in the joints and therefore helps prevent joints becoming swollen and painful.
+This helps prevent uric acid crystals building up in the joints and so helps prevent joints becoming swollen and painful.

 Febuxostat tablets are available in one strength of 80mg.
 Treatment may start with a small dose of 40mg (half a tablet) once a day.
 Over time your doctor may increase your dose to 80mg (one tablet) daily.
 Higher doses are used in some cases.